dart-bridge/framework/README.md

 * Fork the repository, create a **failing** unit test, and make a pull request.
 * Better yet, fix the issue yourself, and make the PR.
 * Help with the documentation by posting pull requests to the [docs repo](https://github.com/dart-bridge/docs).

+If you have feature requests, please join our [Gitter channel](https://gitter.im/dart-bridge/framework) and raise your voice!